Aghaz-e-safar: Critical response

 The show was received positively.
 Reviews by several news and media organizations praised Sharmeen Obaid Chinoy for her effort in highlighting taboo issues that had long been suppressed in Pakistan.
-Sehrish Butt of Media Blinks stated, “It will be huge refuge for sensible TV audience who is totally sick of the bizarre political talk shows or even worse i.e. sickening Turkish soaps.
-It was high time that someone actually talked about ‘real’ social problems instead of making masala shows in the name of social responsibility.”
+Sehrish Butt of Media Blinks stated, "It will be huge refuge for sensible TV audience who is totally sick of the bizarre political talk shows or even worse i.e. sickening Turkish soaps.
+It was high time that someone actually talked about ‘real’ social problems instead of making masala shows in the name of social responsibility."

-In her review, journalist and novelist Bina Shah stated, “It's strong, heady stuff.
+In her review, journalist and novelist Bina Shah stated, "It's strong, heady stuff.
 We've never discussed issues with such openness on such a platform before.
 It's daring, and it won't be easy to take.
-But I'd like to venture that it is exactly what we need.”
+But I'd like to venture that it is exactly what we need."

 The show was also praised for its format and content.
-Madeeha Syed of Dawn News wrote, “Some of the stories lay testament to the resilience of the human spirit and are inspiring” and “almost everyone who left the auditorium described being moved by the stories.”
+Madeeha Syed of Dawn News wrote, "Some of the stories lay testament to the resilience of the human spirit and are inspiring" and "almost everyone who left the auditorium described being moved by the stories."

-Ambreem Asim and Muhammad Rahat Hussain for MAG magazine wrote, “Every episode of the show has a negative and positive side.
-While one story reveals what happens when the system fails, the other reveals what happens when the system works, concluding on a positive note by giving hope.”
+Ambreem Asim and Muhammad Rahat Hussain for MAG magazine wrote, "Every episode of the show has a negative and positive side.
+While one story reveals what happens when the system fails, the other reveals what happens when the system works, concluding on a positive note by giving hope."

 Madeeha Syed also praised the show for its in-depth research.
-She wrote, “The show focuses heavily on facts, information, comparisons, and analyses and there is no room left for error.”
+She wrote, "The show focuses heavily on facts, information, comparisons, and analyses and there is no room left for error."

 Viewers’ response

-The show was well received by viewers describing it as “informative, thought-provoking and an excellent forum for awareness” making it “on the those shows which justifies the existence of television as a medium”.
-Viewers are praised the show for its “fabulous pre-recording research” and “courage in bringing up hushed-down issues”.
+The show was well received by viewers describing it as "informative, thought-provoking and an excellent forum for awareness" making it "one of those shows which justifies the existence of television as a medium".
+Viewers are praised the show for its "fabulous pre-recording research" and "courage in bringing up hushed-down issues".